Veterinary Clinical Sciences

 Credits: 1.
 Contact Hours: Lecture 1.

 An elective course designed to educate the veterinary student about issues of relevance to companion animal population and shelter medicine and welfare.
+Offered on a satisfactory-fail basis only.
 (Typically Offered: Spring)

 Introduction to the veterinary profession and the various career opportunities available.
 (Typically Offered: Fall)